-Federated Hermes Income Securities Trust (the "Trust") is registered under the Investment Company Act of 1940, as amended (the "Act"), as an open-end management investment company.
-Federated Investment Management Company (the "Adviser") is registered as a "commodity pool operator" under the Commodity Exchange Act with respect to operation of Federated Hermes Inflation Protected Securities Fund (the "Fund"), a diversified portfolio.
-The Trust consists of seven portfolios, including the Fund.
-The financial statements included herein are only those of the Fund.
+Federated Hermes Total Return Series, Inc. (the "Corporation") is registered under the Investment Company Act of 1940, as amended (the "Act"), as an open-end management investment company.
+The Corporation consists of three portfolios.
+The financial statements included herein are only those of Federated Hermes Core Bond Fund (the "Fund"), a diversified portfolio.
 The financial statements of the other portfolios are presented separately.
 The assets of each portfolio are segregated and a shareholder's interest is limited to the portfolio in which shares are held.
 Each portfolio pays its own expenses.
-The Fund offers four classes of shares: Class A Shares, Class C Shares, Institutional Shares and Class R6 Shares.
+The Fund offers two classes of shares: Class A Shares and Institutional Shares.
 All shares of the Fund have equal rights with respect to voting, except on class-specific matters.
-The investment objective of the Fund is to provide current income and real total returns.
+The investment objective of the Fund is to provide total return.